OSgenie/helper/README.md

 ## add-all-sh-git
 Description: Quickly commit modifications to a git repository.
 Copy it to the root of the working repository to run

-Usage: add-all-sh-git 'Commit Message' (defaults to '.' if blank)
+Usage: ./add-all-sh-git 'Commit Message' (defaults to '.' if blank)

 ## config_bash.sh
 Description: Modifies bash history to increase size, ignoredups, and timestamp entries

 Usage: ./config_bash.sh

 ## create-README.sh